 Exosomes play a critical role in various physiological and pathological processes, including cancer, pregnancy disorders, cardiovascular diseases, and immune responses.
-Additionally, the reason why these EVs have so much potential as minimum invasive liquid biopsies is that they can envelop large DNA fragments (larger than 2.5 kb), and in addition to that, exosome also contain a large amount of RNA, both iRNA and mRNA and can be easy analysed.
+Additionally, the reason why these EVs have so much potential as minimum invasive liquid biopsies is that they can contain a large amount of RNA, both iRNA and mRNA and can be easy analysed.

 Regarding the importance of exosomes in liquid biopsy diagnosis, the most promising use of EVs is as a remote sensor of organs which are inaccessible in routine monitoring, for example, in patients with breast cancer.
 Recent studies have demonstrated that EVs isolated form the serum contain higher level of glypican 1 1 (GPC1); in patients with early pancreatic cancer; thus, EVs released by the placenta during pregnancies and identified in maternal blood will enable clinicians to routinely monitor the health of placentation and pregnancy throughout gestation without invasive tests.